noFrontendSolutions/build-react-app-ssr/README.md

-# Build-React-App-SSR
+# CRA-SSR (Create-React-App-SSR)

 ---

-is a fullstack React development environment, featuring server-side rendering.
-It supports the bare-knuckle minimum of features to create a prototype of a fullstack React app.
-It is easy to configure and extendable with a minimum of webpack knowledge.
+is a minimalistic fullstack React development environment supporting the must-have key features, which every modern-day web application should have, to guarantee a satifying user experience.
+It is easy to configure and extend, with a minimum of webpack knowledge.

 ## Features:

-- creates comprehensive HTML output files (with seperate CSS and JS files) for web-crawlers and search engines to consume
+- **SSR**: creates server-side _renderable_ output.
+Comprehensive HTML output files (with seperate CSS and JS files) for web-crawlers and search engines to consume
+- ideal if you intend to build an app that outght to **inject initial data** into the app on the server, as opposed to fetching the initial data from the cliend-side.
+- features **simultaneous compilation** of frontend and backend source code if required
 - fast recompilation times during development-mode, featuring **HMR** on the client-side
 - **Typescript** support by default, but not mandatory
-- support for multiple **tsconfig**-files to fine-tune compiler options for frontend and backend seperately
+- support for **multiple tsconfig.json**-files to fine-tune compiler options for frontend and backend seperately
 - both **TailwindCSS** and modern-day **CSS** support by default
-- produces minified and hashed, production-ready bundles with seperated JS, CSS and image files
+- produces **minified** and hashed, production-ready bundles with seperated JS, CSS and image files
 - includes a simple default example that demonstrates how to properly inject initial data into your app before it will be rendered on the browser

 ## Installation